Mental Health Facilities Island County, WA

 Sunrise Services Inc Oak Harbor

-Sunrise Services Inc Oak Harbor is a mental health facility in Island County, WA, located at 530 Ne Midway Boulevard, 98277.
-Sunrise Services Inc Oak Harbor provides outpatient treatment and telemedicine/telehealth.
-Sunrise Services Inc Oak Harbor provides behavior modification, dialectical behavior therapy and group therapy to seniors 65 or older, young adults and adults.
+Sunrise Services Inc Oak Harbor is one of mental health facilities in Island County, Washington, located at 530 Ne Midway Boulevard, 98277 zip code.
+Sunrise Services Inc Oak Harbor provides telemedicine/telehealth and outpatient treatment.
+Sunrise Services Inc Oak Harbor provides trauma therapy, behavior modification and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
 Sunrise Services Inc Oak Harbor also supports people with serious mental illness.
-Some other services available at Sunrise Services Inc Oak Harbor include supported housing, supported employment and case management.
+Additional services provided at Sunrise Services Inc Oak Harbor include supported employment, supported housing and court-ordered outpatient treatment.

 Learn More